 3 - Bowfishing Lights

 Finding quality bowfishing lights can be extremely expensive, especially when you start talking about outfitting a boat.
 When you’re just getting started, a good alternative to boat mounted lights such as our Swamp Eye Lights are bow mounted lights.
 We are currently prototyping a color tone adjustable bowfishing bow mounted light, with a name along the lines of Swamp Eye Bow-Mounted Light or similar (if you have ideas - comment below or email them to us for a chance to win one!!), that will output over 1,000 lumens.
 Our target price point is under $100, but we haven’t finalized the design yet.
-These new lights will be good for the budget conscious but also engineered to perform better than the competition.
+These new green fishing lights will be good for the budget conscious but also engineered to perform better than the competition.
 Save the money on a boat and walk the river banks with this light to reel in gar and carp.

 Another option for bowfishing on a river bank at night is mounting a single Swamp Eye Revamped light to a t-post or tree on the bank, use a little 12 volt deer feeder battery to power it, and light up the river.
 We’ve noticed that both gar and carp are attracted to the light and even if none are there at first, they will come swarming in.
 While we were fishing the Concho River, we had swarms of 10+ gar coming into the light.